Literature / Titanicus

-- Take Our Word for It: The reader is not told how the God-Emperor and the Omnissiah are proved to be completely unrelated, only that the evidence is pretty much bulletproof.
+- Show, Don't Tell: Inverted in The Reveal how the God-Emperor and the Omnissiah are proven to be different entites.
+The reader is not told what it is or how it's framed, only the characters' reaction and that the evidence is pretty much bulletproof.

 - Unstoppable Rage: Tarses snaps and kills the magos organos who tells him his wounded princeps died during transit.
 He feels immense regret about it once he's cooled down, and only avoids summary execution because Legio Invicta needs him, the sole surviving member of his Engine's original crew, to ease in the newbie replacements.

 - Unusual Chapter Numbers: The chapters are numbered in binary (1, 10, 11... instead of 1, 2, 3...).